linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 15.03.2024
+- Topic: Define your own social network
+- Directory: /posts/2024/March/15
+- Description: ``` Unleash your creativity with Linkspreed 🌐!
+Design your social network your way.
+Easily apply your own use case.
+You’re in control! 🎮 #Linkspreed #Freedom ```

 ### 14.03.2024
 - Topic: Build your own social network for your club
 - Directory: /posts/2024/March/14